Code4GovTech/C4GT/.github/ISSUE_TEMPLATE/c4gt.md

 ---

 ## Description
-[Provide a brief description of the feature, including why it is needed and what it will accomplish.]
+[Provide a brief description of the feature, including why it is needed and what it will accomplish.
+You can skip any of Goals, Expected Outcome, Implementation Details, Mockups / Wireframes if they are irrelevant]

 ## Goals
 - [ ] [Goal 1]